What Is Bitcoin? Five Things You Need To Know

 The first mention of bitcoin came in a whitepaper by Satoshi Nakamoto.
 The whitepaper explained how “a purely peer-to-peer version of electronic cash would allow online payments to be sent directly from one party to another without going through a financial institution.”
 Both the whitepaper and the open source code to use bitcoin were released in 2009.

 But, who is Satoshi Nakamoto?
 Not one is quite sure.
-According to Diginomics.com, he claimed to be born on April 5, 1975, and “reside in Japan.”
-However, according to the same Diginomics.com article, a review of that April 1975 date led to more questions, including its accuracy.
+According to Diginomics, he claimed to be born on April 5, 1975, and “reside in Japan.”
+However, according to the same Diginomics article, a review of that April, 1975, date led to more questions, including its accuracy.
 This is because “on April 5th, 1933 U.S. President Franklin D. Roosevelt signed two executive orders: 6101 [regarding the creation] of [the] Civilian Conservation Corps, and 6102 which forbade the hoarding of gold coin, gold bullion, and gold certificates by U.S. citizens.”
 Then, “in the year 1975 gold ownership was re-legalized for citizens of the US.”

 Satoshi Nakamoto has never been positively identified.